 "One day, Haneru Sato became a rabbit.
 He's been a rabbit ever since."

-With these surrealist, yet matter-of-fact opening lines, we are transported to a world very much like our own, yet one that is imbued with an added dimension of wonder and curiosity.
-In Sato's world, ordinary objects and everyday routines can lead to magical encounters: a rain puddle, reflecting the sky, becomes a window that can be opened and peered through.
-A walnut is cracked open to reveal a tiny home, complete with a bathtub and a comfy bed.
-During a meteor shower, Sato catches stars in a net, illuminating the path home for a family taking an evening walk.
+With these matter-of-fact yet dreamlike opening lines, the story unfolds into a series of gentle adventures where the ordinary becomes extraordinary.
+In Sato's world, a puddle reflecting the sky becomes a window to another realm.
+A walnut cracks open to reveal a cozy home, complete with a bathtub and bed.
+During a meteor shower, Sato catches falling stars in a net, lighting the way for a family's nighttime walk.

 Review Quotes